tslocke/hobocentral/agility-tutorial.markdown

 	$ ./script/generate hobo_migration

 You'll see that the migration generator considers this change to be ambiguous.
 Whenever there are columns removed *and* columns added, the migration generator can't tell whether you're actually removing one column and adding another, or if you are renaming the old column.
 It's also pretty fussy about what it makes you type.
 We really don't want to play fast and lose with your precious data, so to confirm that you want to drop the 'status' column, you have to type in full: "drop status".

 Once you've done that you'll see that the generated migration includes the creation of the new foreign key and the removal of the old status column.

 You can always edit the migration before running it.
-For example you could create some initial story statuses:
+For example you could create some initial story statuses by adding this code to the `self.up` method:

-    [:new, :accepted, :discussion, :implementation,
-     :user_testing, :deployed, :rejected].each do |status|
+    statuses = %w(new accepted discussion implementation user_testing deployed rejected)
-      StoryStatus.create :name => status.to_s
+    statuses.each { |status| StoryStatus.create :name => status }
-    end
 {: .ruby}

 That's it.
-The page to manage the story statuses should appear in the main navigation once you restart your server.
+The page to manage the story statuses should appear in the main navigation.

 Now that we've got more structured statuses, let's do something with them...